HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 	</blockquote>
 </div>

-At a minimum, it is recommended that when [US CORE Provenance](https://build.fhir.org/ig/HL7/US-Core/StructureDefinition-us-core-provenance.html) resources are present in a FHIR document, that they should be mapped to provenance as defined in the [C-CDA Companion Guide](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=447).
+At a minimum, it is recommended that when [US Core Provenance](https://build.fhir.org/ig/HL7/US-Core/StructureDefinition-us-core-provenance.html) resources are present in a FHIR document, that they should be mapped to provenance as defined in the [C-CDA Companion Guide](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=447).

 #### Name, Address, Telecom ####